Subhrasish1994/Test/README.md

 the respective plots that includes the distribution of the reads, the log of count of reads vs number of cycles.
 Genomic sequencing exercise.Rmd is the
 R notebook with the code consisting of the qc of the genomic sequence data.
 The notebook can be found in the following link file:///Users/subhrasishchakraborty/Genomic%20sequencing%20exercise.nb.html.

-Note : A sample code credit_card_data_analysis.R has been provided for reference of my coding style.
+Note : A sample code creditcard_data_analysis.R has been provided for reference of my coding style.